Jesus Gives the Bread of Life to Nourish our Souls Eternally

-These are the readings for the Third Sunday of Easter.
+These are the readings for the Eleventh Sunday after Pentecost.

 God’s Word for This Week

 Many Christian churches stress social action.
 Feeding the hungry is important for Christians.
 God commands acts of mercy.
 Sadly, however, many churches offer little more than physical bread, bread that does not last.
 Bread is necessary for this life, but Jesus wants his Church to focus on offering the Bread of Life (Jesus himself, the Word of God).
 This Bread nourishes our souls, not just now, but for all eternity.

 Traditional First Lesson – Exodus 16:2-15

 In what predicament did Israel find itself?

 How did the Lord provide for them?